Irving’s triple-double leads Celtics past Kings 126-120

 Buddy Hield led Sacramento with 34 points.
 Harrison Barnes added 20, and De’Aaron Fox had 19 points, nine assists and seven rounds as the Kings lost for the 11th straight time in Boston.

-The Kings have dropped 13 of 17 road games as their hopes of catching the Clippers for the Western Conference’s final playoff spot fade.
+The Kings have dropped 13 of 17 road games as their hopes of catching the Clippers for the Western Conference’s final playoff spot took another hit.

+“Still believe we have a chance to make the playoffs,” Hield said.
+“We suck right now.
+We have to close out games better and I don’t know if it’s the pressure or something else.”

 Sacramento had split the first two games of its four-game trip.
 The Kings were hoping for a boost with rookie Marvin Bagley III returning after spraining his left knee in a home loss to Milwaukee on Feb.
 27 and missing five games.